 \subsection{Strongly regular graphs}

 Several known examples of graphs with large $k$-th eigenvalue proportion are strongly regular (see Linz \cite{LinzImproved}).
-Hence, we are motivated to demonstrate the following: \begin{thm} If $G$ is a strongly regular graph with parameters $(n, r, e, f)$ and $n\ge 3$ then $\lambda_3(G) < \frac{n}{3}$. \end{thm} We make use of the Theorem 3.6.7 from Cvetković, Rowlinson and Simić \cite{SpectraTextbook}, stated as a lemma here: \begin{lmm}[Cvetkovi\'{c} et al. \cite{SpectraTextbook}] Let $G$ be a strongly regular graph with parameters $(n,r,e,f)$ with $n\ge 3$, such that both $G$ and $\bar{G}$ are connected.
+Hence, we are motivated to demonstrate the following: \begin{thm} If $G$ is a strongly regular graph with parameters $(n, r, e, f)$ and $n\ge 3$ then $\lambda_3(G) < \frac{n}{3}$. \end{thm} We make use of the absolute bound for strongly regular graphs, which is given as Theorem 3.6.7 from Cvetković, Rowlinson and Simić \cite{SpectraTextbook} and stated as a lemma here: \begin{lmm}[Cvetkovi\'{c} et al. \cite{SpectraTextbook}] Let $G$ be a strongly regular graph with parameters $(n,r,e,f)$ with $n\ge 3$, such that both $G$ and $\bar{G}$ are connected.
 Then $G$ has spectrum $r, \lambda^{k}, \mu^{l}$ for some $r>\lambda>\mu$ and $k,l\in \mathbb{N}$ with $n=1+k+l$.
 Furthermore: \end{lmm} Theorem 3.1 now follows by simple casework. \begin{proof}[Proof of Theorem \ref{thm:strreg}] By way of contradiction, suppose $G$ is strongly regular with parameters $(n,r,e,f)$ with $n\ge 3$ and $\lambda_3(G)\ge \frac{n}{3}$.

 If $G$ is disconnected, then $f=0$.
 As $r(r-e-1)=(n-r-1)f$ for strongly regular graphs, either $r=0$ or $r=e+1$.
-In the former case, $G\cong E_n$ has $\lambda_3(G) = 0< \frac{n}{3}$.
+In the former case, $G\cong \overline{K_n}$ has $\lambda_3(G) = 0< \frac{n}{3}$.
 In the latter case, we have $r+1 \mid n$ and $G\cong \frac{n}{r+1}K_{r+1}$, so $G$ has spectrum $r^{n/(r+1)},(-1)^{nr/(r+1)}$.
 For $\lambda_3(G) \ge \frac{n}{3}$, we require $\frac{n}{r+1}\ge 3$, but this gives $\lambda_3(G) = r \le \frac{n}{3}-1 < \frac{n}{3}$.
 Similarly, if $\bar{G}$ is disconnected, then $G$ must be the $m$-fold blow-up of the complete graph $K_{n/m}$, where $m\mid n$.
 Thus, $G$ has spectrum $m(\frac{n}{m}-1),0^{\left(n-\frac{n}{m}\right)},(-m)^{\left(\frac{n}{m}-1\right)}$.
 So, $\lambda_3(G) = 0 < \frac{n}{3}$.